Valentine’s Day is (for many people) about love.

 - What is love?

-The best available description of love is found in fourteen qualities of love listed in I Corinthains 13:4-8.
-This is one of the most quoted Scriptures in wedding ceremonies.
-To protect true love, we should often visit this description of it.
+The best description of love is found in fourteen qualities of love listed in I Corinthains 13:4-8.
+This remains one of the most quoted Scriptures in wedding ceremonies.
+We are wise to often visit this description of love.
+When reading this, I recommend putting your name in the place of the word love.
+Do this now and you’ll feel a greater degree of conviction to become more loving.

 This is God’s prescription for great relationships!